-Students interested in any of the above programs are encouraged to attend a Health Science Advising session in the Nicole Wertheim College of Nursing and Health Sciences.
+Students interested in pursuing a graduate degree in Athletic Training, Occupational Therapy, Physical Therapy, or Speech Language Pathology are encouraged to attend a Health Science Advising session in the Nicole

+Wertheim College of Nursing and Health Sciences.
 The session includes information on admission requirements and required prerequisites.
-For dates and times visit: https://cnhs.fiu.edu or call (305) 348-7709.
-Interested students may also schedule advisement appointments.
+For dates and times visit cnhs.fiu.edu.